LocationManhattan, New York City, New York

 TeamJ.
 Walter Severinghaus, Gordon Bunshaft, Alan Labie, Roy Allen, Jacques Guiton

-From the architect.
+Text description provided by the architects.
 Known for their innovation and economy in design, SOMs Chase Manhattan Plaza in the Financial District of Lower Manhattan displays SOMs architectural language on efficiency and its relationship with the public realm.

 Completed in 1961, the 60 story skyscraper by Gordon Bunshaft of SOM is a coming of age story for Skidmore, Owings, and Merrill presence as an national leader of corporate architectural design that evokes efficiency and functionality.